Table of Contents

 If you are awarded work-study as a part of your federal aid package, you can’t earn an amount that’s more than what was awarded.

-What’s the Difference Between Need-Based Financial Aid and Ones Based on Merit?
+What’s the Difference Between Need-Based Financial Aid and Merit-Based Aid?

 Whereas need-based financial aid is based on the student and their family’s financial circumstances, merit-based aid doesn’t consider finances.
-Instead, this type of financial aid looks at things like standardized test scores or grade point average, or GPA.
+Instead, this type of financial aid looks at things like standardized test scores or grade point average (GPA).
 In some cases, financial aid is based on other merits such as your class rank.

-Some scholarships are based on your class rank.
+Some scholarships are also based on your class rank.
 Usually, scholarships are awarded based on merit, though there are plenty based on financial need.
-Before applying to any financial aid, it’s important to look at the eligibility requirements so you know whether you’ll qualify.
+Before applying for any financial aid, it’s important to look at the eligibility requirements so you know whether you’ll qualify.

 Do I Need to Pay Back Need-Based Financial Aid?